By Amanda Morin

 Video: Common Strengths of Children With Learning and Attention Issues

-The Importance of Emotional Intelligence for Kids With Learning and Attention Issues
+The Importance of Resilience for Kids With Learning and Attention Issues

 Sign up for weekly emails with helpful resources for you and your family.